gamingflexer/parleg-beta/README.md

 pip install -e detectron2
 ```

+For linux users, also run the following command

+`apt-get install poppler-utils`

 # Train the model

 In the src folder there is `train.py` read the comments in it and change the paths accordingly and then run the file.